 Here’s what Lisa says about fostering:

 “Initially we were concerned about how fostering would work with being in the army, as we had several moves over the years.
-Our Supervising Social Worker reassured us that with the National Fostering Agency, our moves would not impact on our placements, as we could foster children from all over the country.
-We are used to moving, and having to fit in with new communities, so in a way we can really empathise and identify with the children who we care for, as they have to leave their homes, their families and friends and make a start in a new community.
+We have to fit in with new communities, so in a way we can really empathise and identify with the children who we care for, as they have to leave their homes, their families and friends and make a start in a new community.

 “The army are aware that we foster, as we have had to gain permission to foster in MOD accommodation.
 They have been supportive of us fostering, and we have not experienced any difficulty with this.